Dr Theocharis Kromydas

 - Research Associate (MRC/CSO Social & Public Health Sciences Unit)

 Theocharis (Harry) Kromydas joined the MRC/CSO Social and Public Health Sciences Unit on September 2018.
 He is a Research Associate working on the Causal Effects of Alcohol and Mental Health Problems on Employment Outcomes project, funded by the Health Foundation.
 Before that he was working at the Adam Smith Business School for the PROFIT project http://projectprofit.eu/.
 He started working at the University of Glasgow on October 2014, when he joined the Training and Employment Research Unit (TERU) as a Research Assistant.
 Harry also worked in the private sector as a freelance business consultant implementing various business plans as well as submitting and managing bids concerning business funding and especially SME start-ups.
 Harry holds a PhD in Economics, which was studied under a full-funded scholarship awarded from the Economics Department of the University of Strathclyde (2015).
 His PhD research area revolved around the interaction of Higher Education and Labour Market in the European Union, particularly focusing on the most recent economic crisis.
-He also holds a BSc in Economics from the University of Macedonia (Greece), an Executive’s MBA from the Hellenic Management Association (Greece), a PGCert in Social Science Research Methods from Nottingham Trent University as well as a PGCert in Business Research Methods from the University of Strathclyde.
 Harry is an experienced quantitative researcher in projects that required a rigorous data checking, linkage and management, as well as econometric modelling techniques and he is a competent user of various statistical software.
+He is a member of the Understanding Society Data User group, which comprise of data analysts already familiar with the Study and who have experience of using the data for research and teaching.
 However, he is also keen to utilise qualitative and mixed-methods research where applicable, as this can shed more light and inform a more in-depth understanding of research process.
 His main research interests lie in the quantitative analysis of social phenomena related to health and social inequalities, work trajectories, social inclusion and economic development.

 His key skills include the following: